benfreeston/dockerdev/README.md

 The project is containerized using Docker.
 To run the project, you need to have Docker installed on your machine.

 Edit config.sh and change IMAGE_NAME to the name of your project.
 This will be both the name of the container and the python project within the container.
+You can change the folder 'my_project' to match this, or this will be done dynamically as part of the build on each run.

 The easiest way to run the container is to use the bundled `start.sh` script.